It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 After shifting the towing point forward by a centimeter or so today, the kite did much better.

-It turned out to be a difficult session, with fresh gusts snapping the thread and a near-miss with trees downwind.
-Wind speed varied from zip to well over 30kph and the left leading edge had developed a weak spot.
+It turned out to be a difficult session, with fresh gusts snapping the thread and a near miss with trees downwind.
+Wind speed varied from zip to well over 30 kph, and the left leading edge had developed a weak spot.
 However, this spar has been bent before while on the ground, by accident.
-Which could explain the weakness.
+This could explain the weakness.

 Just to be on the safe side, I'll be strengthening the leading edges in the appropriate areas anyway.
-Adding external patches for the current kite, but doing something more integrated with the final colored-paper version.
+That will be by adding external patches for the current kite, but doing something more integrated with the final colored-paper version.